 Team spirit and an opportunity to grow in pride is available through all our College House Carnivals.

-At Sacred Heart College our students are members of one of our four Houses:
+At Sacred Heart College each student is a members of one of four Houses:

 The House system forms the basis of our teams for sporting and cultural events.
 Each House is named after an historical figure of significance.
-Each Founder lived a life of service to others and demonstrated many values which we regard highly as a Catholic school in the Mercy tradition.
+Each Founder lived a life of service to others, and demonstrated many values which, as a Catholic school in the Mercy tradition, we regard highly.

 Caroline Chisholm (1808-1877) established a school of industry for the daughters of European soldiers in Madras, India in 1832.
 After migrating to Australia, Caroline assisted many stranded and penniless women immigrants in Sydney and in 1841 established an immigrants’ home for unemployed girls.

 Florence Nightingale (1820-1910) was the founder of the nursing profession, as we know it today.
 The British soldiers knew her during the War, as ‘The Lady with the Lamp.’
 The light that Nightingale carried has come to mean care for the sick, concern for the welfare of the ordinary soldier, and freedom for women to choose their own work.